A

 This engine consists of a fusion reactor with one wall of the magnetic bottle missing, directing the thrust in the form of super-heated plasma.
 The fusion torch is intended for space-only applications; its exhaust stream would melt anything it landed on and incinerate everything within a few hundred yards of ground zero; it also expels a tremendous amount of radiation.
 Many ships fitted with fusion torch rockets use thrusters for atmospheric travel.
 Otherwise, they must remain permanently in space, relying on shuttlecraft to reach a planet's surface.
 The fusion torch uses hydrogen for fuel.

 A ship using a fusion torch as its primary source of propulsion must refuel after every three battles or interplanetary trips.
-Fusion torch fuel has a purchase DC of 23.
+Fusion torch fuel has a

 Minimum Ship Size: Gargantuan.